JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ### Adding platform-specific implementations

-You can put an interface or an expect declaration in the common source set, and each platform source sets will have to provide actual platform-specific implementations.
-While building the code for the specific target, the Kotlin compiler will automatically substitute the actual declaration for this target instead of the expected one.
+The common source set can define an interface or an expected declaration.
+Then each platform source sets, in this case `androidMain` and `iosMain`, has to provide actual platform-specific implementations for the expected declarations from the common source set.

+While building the code for a specific target, the Kotlin compiler will automatically substitute the expected declarations with the actual ones for this target.

-1. When creating a project in Android Studio, you get a template with the `Platform` interface with information about the platform.
-Check the `Platform.kt` file in the `commonMain` module:
+1. When creating a project in Android Studio, you get a template with the `Platform.kt` file in the `commonMain` module:

     ```kotlin
     interface Platform {